 American Indians have a wonderfully rich tradition of wisdom and spirituality.
 This course looks at the spirituality of at least two nations of American Indians from a variety of perspectives including historical, sociological, anthropological and political.
 Students have the option to explore other American Indian nations if desired.
 Some community research is expected.
+Significant focus is given to issues of race and racism.

-MnTC (GELS): Upper Division Liberal Studies Goal (LS), Humanities/Fine Arts Goal (o6), Human Diversity Goal (o7) Other Information: Overlap: ETHS 334 American Indian Spirituality.
+MnTC (GELS): Upper Division Liberal Studies Goal(LS), Humanities/Fine Arts Goal(06), Human Diversity Goal(07)

+Other Information: Overlap: ETHS 334 American Indian Spirituality.